Divy1211/AoE2DE_UGC_Guide/docs/general/xs/beginner.md

 6. Can I make a variable whoes value cannot be changed?

-    Yes! initialising a variable with the word `#!java const` will make it a constant, and you won't be able to change its values.
+    Yes! initialising a variable with the word `#!cpp const` will make it a constant, and you won't be able to change its values.

-    Usage: `#!java const int a = 10;`
+    Usage: `#!cpp const int a = 10;`

     If you now try to change the value of `a`, you will get an error.